Animals

 IN THE ZOO – InsectsFASCINATING FACTS

-• Unlike most geckos, they have movable eyelids
+• Unlike most geckos, they have movable eyelids.

-• Replace their 100 teeth every 3-4 months -
+• They replace their 100 teeth every three to four months. -

 Leopard Tortoise